ISoftware-co-za/MyWork/Implementation/Index.md

 The `ServiceBase` class defined the `processResponse` method.
 This method is used by all HTTP calls to process and throw Exceptions when a non-successful status code is returned from the service.

 **Executor**
-Each event handled by the app, wether as a result of direct user manipulation or not, is wrapped in on of the methods:
+Each event handled by the app, whether as a result of direct user manipulation or not, is wrapped in on of the methods:
 - `Executor.runCommand`
 - `Executor.runCommandAsync`
 These methods handle the exception, report it to the Observability provider and display an appropriate message to the client via the notification classes.
 This includes exceptions thrown by `ServiceBase.processResponse`